 First, what is a feature?

 In machine learning, a feature is a property that provides meaningful information to a model.
 Features comprise the historical data that allow models to learn from the past and generate predictions.
-As such, they are crucial to the functioning of a any model.
+As such, they are crucial to the functioning of any model.

 In Pecan, features may be numeric values, string values, or categories, and they are derived from attribute tables (which may contain data like transaction history, demographics, and a range of other properties.)
-Once your model is sent for training, each column in your attribute table(s) is becomes an ML feature.
+Once your model is sent for training, each column in your attribute table(s) becomes an ML feature.